 “Be vigilant at all times and pray that you have the strength to escape the tribulations that are imminent and to stand before the Son of Man.”
 Luke 21: 34-36.

-This homily of mine was inspired from a sermon by Anglican Archbishop David Moxon, on the occasion of the Christian Unity Octave, January 25, at the Jesuit Caravita community in Rome.
+This homily was inspired by Anglican Archbishop David Moxon, on the occasion of the Christian Unity Octave, January 25, preached at the Jesuit Caravita community in Rome.